arpit1452/Customer-Churn-Prediction/README.md

-Customer Churn Prediction using Machine Learning & Streamlit Overview
+<h2>Customer Churn Prediction using Machine Learning & Streamlit</h2>

+Overview

 This project is an end-to-end Machine Learning application that predicts whether a customer is likely to churn (leave a service) based on their demographic, service usage, and billing information.